reactabular/reactabular/README.md

   dk: 'Denmark'
 };

+// Customize table rendering.
+In this case we inject a custom
+// className.
+Overrides are possible too as this has to return
+// something React can render. const renderers = {
+  table: (children, { renderer }) => renderer(children, { props: {
+    className: 'pure-table pure-table-striped'
+  }})
+};

 // Note that the repetitive headerCell logic could be pushed to a function.
 // Then you would have headerCell: headerCell('Name') for example.
 // Alternatively you could do something even more higher level.